epadillas/username.github.io/_posts/2020-02-09-xss-via-http-response-splitting-in-apache-allura-1.8.0.markdown

 ## Exploiting
 To get an arbitrary header back from Allura 1.8.0 you must:
 1. Create a crafted URL such as `/auth/?return_to=/%0D%0AFoo:%20Bar`
-2. Visit the URL
+2. Visit such URL
 3. Successfully log in
 <br>

-When dealing with HTTP response splitting, an "easy win" when argumenting why this should be addressed is that attackers could redirect victims to a phishing website by using the ``Location`` HTTP header.
-In this case, the crafed URL would look like so:
+When dealing with HTTP response splitting, an easy way to argument why this should be addressed is the fact that attackers could redirect victims to a phishing website by using the ``Location`` header.
+In this hypothetical case, the crafted URL would look like this:
 <br>

 `/auth/?return_to=/%0D%0ALocation:%20https://example.com`
 <br>

-However, the normal functionality of Allura 1.8.0 is to already construct a legitimate `Location` header, so injecting a new one will result in the HTTP response having two of them, and modern web browser will refuse to process such responses.
+However, the normal functionality of Allura 1.8.0 is to already construct a legitimate `Location` header, so injecting a new one will result in the HTTP response having two of them, and modern web browsers will refuse to process such responses.
 <br>

-Another attack vector, which led to the creation of <a target="_blank" href="https://nvd.nist.gov/vuln/detail/CVE-2018-1319">CVE-2018-1319</a>, is to find vulnerabilities in code that handles data coming from the HTTP headers, such as cookie-handling code.
+Another attack vector, which led to the creation of <a target="_blank" href="https://nvd.nist.gov/vuln/detail/CVE-2018-1319">CVE-2018-1319</a>, is to find vulnerabilities in the code that handles data coming from the HTTP headers, such as cookie-handling code.
 To set an arbitrary cookie, the URL would look like this:

 `/auth/?return_to=/%0D%0ASet-Cookie:%20Foo%3DBar`
 <br>

-Allura uses the <a href="https://pypi.org/project/WebFlash/#history">WebFlash</a> component to display feedback messages whenever certain actions are performed by a logged-in user (e.g. in the pages under `/auth/user_info/contacts/`).
+Allura uses the <a href="https://pypi.org/project/WebFlash/#history">WebFlash</a> component to display feedback messages whenever certain actions are performed by an authenticated user (e.g. in the pages under `/auth/user_info/contacts/`).
 These messages are communicated to the front-end via the `webflash` cookie.
 For example, editing your profile will set the following cookie:

 {% highlight bash %}
 webflash=%7B